 • Make the drink and then post the recipe, a photo, and your thoughts about the libation on your blog, tumblr, or website or on the eGullet Spirits and Cocktails forum.

-> • Include in your post the MxMo logo (whether the classic or any of the three apple ones provided here) and a link back to both the Mixology Monday and Cocktail Virgin sites.
+• Include in your post the MxMo (the classic or the special MxMo C) logo and a link back to both the Mixology Monday and Cocktail Virgin sites.
 And once the round-up is posted, a link to that summary post would be appreciated.

-> • Provide a link to your submission in the comment section here, tweet at @cocktailvirgin, or send an email to yarm-at-verizon.net with the word "MxMo" somewhere in the subject line.
+• Provide a link to your submission in the comment section here, tweet at @cocktailvirgin, or send an email to yarm-at-verizon.net with the word "MxMo" somewhere in the subject line.

-> The due date is Monday, December 15th which I will interpret as whatever gets posted before I get home after my day bar shift on the 16th (and yes, I will tack on late entries since it is part of the act of cat herding).
-Yes, we are doing this earlier in the month so that we can pack in all the MxMo excitement before the December holidays begin to take over.
+The due date is Monday, August 24th which I will interpret as whatever gets posted before my next day off which could be the 25th or 26th (and yes, I will tack on late entries since it is part of the act of cat herding).
+And the round up will definitely be up before my personal deadline of the 31st since I'm leaving for Camp Runamok the next morning!

 Figure 1: Audio evidence of Paul agreeing to do MxMo 100.